gipsi/gipsi.github.io/README.md

 ## HTML/CSS/JavaScript ... and Python

-### Current coding interests: Web Development, machine learning and data science
+### Current coding interests: web development, machine learning and data science

 #### #100daysofcode R5D18/21
 #### #1mwtt #summerofcode D18/21

 > The concept of input and output where you input then check/test the output.

->  Python has powerful, fast, smooth foreloops.
+>  Python has powerful, smooth, fast, foreloops.

 ### NLTK modules: like - which car you want to drive?